Albrtito/ObsidianNotes/02 - Atomic/20240501 - 181254 - Exercises - Logic - PRENEX AND SKOLEM.md

 ---
 aliases:
-  - Logic_Submission 7
+  - Exercises - Logic - PRENEX AND SKOLEM
+  - Logic - Submission - 7.1
 tags:
   - Logic
 "References:":
 cssclasses:
-  - page-manila
 ---
 # Submission 7: PRENEX

-3. Transform each formula of the following deduction into a PRENEX normal form:
+## 3. Transform each formula of the following deduction into a PRENEX normal form:

 **first formula:**
 $$